ichu501/IndianLocal/README.md

 iOS language changer example app

-A simple app that allows the user to change language in-app, independent of the device setting.
+A simple app that allows the user to change indian local languages inside application.

-See http://createdineden.com/blog/2014/december/12/language-changer-in-app-language-selection-in-ios/ for the accompanying tutorial.